FuelLabs/sway/docs/src/sway-on-chain/libraries.md

 }
 ```

-Libraries are composed of just a Forc.toml and src folder, unlike usual Sway projects which usually contain tests and a Cargo.toml.
-An example of a Library's Forc.toml
+Libraries are composed of just a `Forc.toml` file and a `src` folder, unlike usual Sway projects which usually contain a `tests` folder and a `Cargo.toml` file as well.
+An example of a Library's `Forc.toml`:

 ```toml=
 [project]